supchyan/sai2-colored-edition/themes/README.md

 3. Click `Save & Run`
 <br/><br/>

-*Then sai2 is about to open with selected theme:* <br/>
+*Then sai2 will open with selected theme:* <br/>
 <img src="https://github.com/supchyan/sai2-colored-edition/assets/123704468/bdda1c9f-2a67-4277-a046-3ad364d099ee" width="600"/>
 </br></br>

 <img src="https://github.com/supchyan/sai2-colored-edition/assets/123704468/3dac1d04-4496-4fae-b2a8-46f3c8ac9138" width="600"/>
 </br></br></br>

-You can use any colors after all, but I'm highly recommend not to use `#000000` and `#FFFFFF`, because all of my toolkit works on reverse-engineering, so these colors can break sai2's launch at all.
-Just don't use it.
+You can use any colors you want, but prevent from using of `#000000` and `#FFFFFF` colors, because all of my toolkit based on reverse-engineering, so these colors can break sai2's launch at all. **Just do not use them**.

-Themes examples into this file's folder.
+Themes examples you can find into this folder.